top of page

 The Conversation That Sparked It

-But supporting people back into relationship with their own inner authority, their own body, their own wisdom.
+But supporting people back into a relationship with their own inner authority, their own body, their own wisdom.

 The best healing work makes us obsolete ...eventually.
 Or at least, it should.